sayaanfrah/VRV_ASSIGNMENT/README.md

 ### **Our Mission**

 At VRV Security, our mission is to redefine cybersecurity by delivering adaptive, AI-driven solutions that anticipate and mitigate threats before they materialize.
 We aim to set the gold standard in proactive threat management and ensure our clients operate in a secure and resilient digital landscape.
 Our commitment to innovation and excellence has earned us a 95% client retention rate, a testament to our reliable and effective security measures.
 We strive to continue pushing boundaries and staying at the forefront of global cybersecurity.

+## Assignment: Log Analysis Script

+### **Objective**

+The goal of this assignment is to assess your ability to write a Python script that processes log files to extract and analyze key information.
+This assignment evaluates your proficiency in **file handling**, **string manipulation**, and **data analysis**, which are essential skills for cybersecurity-related programming tasks.